Institute for Banking and Finance Teaching Seminars Master (en)

 Methodology An empirical research, a case or a simulation study.

-Page count 24 (group of 3), 20 (group of 2), 16 (alone)
+Page count 15 (group of 2), 18 (group of 3), 21 (group of 4)

-Meeting(s) to discuss outline Multiple possible
+Meeting(s) to discuss outline Multiple meetings are possible.

 Performance requirements / Evaluation